DevMountain/RepresentativeOld/README.md

 ### Network Controller

 Create a `NetworkController` class.
-This will have methods to build the different URLs you might want and it should have a method to return NSData from a URL.
+This will have methods to build the different URLs you might want and it should have a method to return `Data` from a URL.

 The `NetworkController` will be responsible for building URLs and executing HTTP requests.
 Build the `NetworkController` to support different HTTP methods (GET, PUT, POST, PATCH, DELETE), and keep things generic such that you could use the same `NetworkController` in future projects if desired.